 Model Answer 1:

 Money cannot guarantee people's happiness.
 It is proved by experts that although economic growth has made people richer, people from developed countries feel less happy than they were before.
 In contrast, in poor countries, wealth make them happier.
-I will outline the reason why this phenomena happened.
+I will outline the reason why this phenomenon happened.

-On the other hand, residents of developing countries feel happier than they were before because they ever lived in lack of education and food.
+On the other hand, residents of developing countries feel happier than they were before because they ever lived in a lack of education and food.
 In the past, it was really hard for them to buy some food and studied in formal education.
-But today, since they are richer than before, they can got both of those terms.
+But today, since they are richer than before, they can get both of those terms.
 They can buy an important stuff for their life.
-Other reason is they can manage their time working well, so they still have time to interact with other people.
+Another reason is they can manage their time working well, so they still have time to interact with other people.

 In conclusion, I must say that what we can learn about two cases above is to love our life.
 It is true that we need to work and earn money for our life but it cannot be denied that we need to enjoy our life with our lovely people.
 So, we need to thanks for everything we have and we got.